theodore-s-beers/collation-for-dummies/index.md

 trim a shared prefix from two strings if the "shifted" approach is specified and the final code point in the prefix has variable weights.

+## The Collation Element Array

+Now we reach the heart of the matter.
+I know that I've already gone into some depth in the preceding sections, but generating the CEA is a different beast.
+My primary function in this area is too long---a little over a hundred actual lines of code, more with comments and empty lines---to show here in full.
+And that function, `generateCEA`, calls a number of smaller utility functions that I've abstracted out.

+The easy part to understand is that `generateCEA` takes a list of code points representing one string, iterates over them, fetches their collation weights, and appends those to a separate list, namely the CEA.
+Most of the function takes place in a `while` loop, which is completed once all the code points have been processed.
+The complicated part is that, in each iteration of the big loop, there are seven possible outcomes for the code point(s) in question.
+I figure that I can at least explain those different paths here.
+I have them labeled in my code in order of how much work they represent, from least to greatest.

+1. A low code point (below `U+00B7`) can be looked up in a small table, its weights retrieved very quickly.

+2. A higher code point, but one that is still "safe"---i.e., not among the possible starters of two- or three-code-point sequences---can be looked up in a larger map of weights.
+This is still quite simple.

+3. A code point that is not listed at all in the collation weight tables can have its weights calculated algorithmically.
+These are called "implicit weights," and in fact they apply to large swaths of the Unicode space, including most ranges of CJK characters.
+It is to our great benefit that so many code points don't need explicitly defined collation weights; the tables would otherwise be much, much larger.
+At any rate, calculating implicit weights for the CEA is still a good outcome.

+4. We encounter a code point that could begin a multi-character sequence, so we look ahead to the next one or two code points.
+This _does_ yield a match, consisting of two code points.
+The UCA then requires us to check for a third character that may be "discontiguous" with the first two---i.e., to look further ahead in case of a malformed sequence.
+This is where I find that the UCA rules veer into the ridiculous; but whatever.
+Outcome 4 is when we check for such a discontiguous match and actually find one.

+5. We encounter a code point that could begin a multi-character sequence, so we look ahead to the next one or two code points.
+This yields a match.
+If what we found is already a three-code-point sequence, we don't need to look any further for a possible discontiguous match, and we can process the weights and move on.
+Alternatively, this path can be reached if we found a two-code-point sequence, looked further for a discontiguous match, and failed to find one.
+Outcome 5 could, therefore, be better or worse than 4.

+6. At this point, things get weirder.
+Let's say we encounter a code point that could begin a multi-character sequence, so we look ahead to the next one or two code points.
+But we don't find anything.
+What then?
+Well, we still need to check for a discontiguous match.
+Outcome 6 is reached if we carry out that check and actually find something.

+7. Finally, in the most cursed path, we encounter a code point that could begin a multi-character sequence, so we look ahead to the next one or two code points.
+We don't find such a sequence initially, so we check for a discontiguous match.
+But we don't find that, either.
+In the end, we take just the one code point with which we started, fetch its weights, and add those to the CEA.
+What a hassle!

+From what I've seen, in benchmarks on real-world text data, we exit this loop via path 1, 2, or 3 almost all the time.
+So it's not so bad, not terribly inefficient.
+But I think the whole matter of "discontiguous matches" in the UCA is absurd, particularly given that the algorithm requires us to normalize an input string to form NFD before we even reach this stage.
+The first time that I wrote an implementation, in Rust, it took me ages to get the CEA function to a point where the conformance tests would pass.

+If anyone wants more detail on CEA generation, I could certainly provide it.
+My inclination, however, is to move on with this post.
+Once the collation element arrays are in place, the algorithm can move forward with processing them into sort keys, which is considerably simpler.

 _To be continued..._